lhk/rl_gym/README.md

 This repository collects implementations for common reinforcement learning algorithms.
 So far I've implemented the following algorithms:
- - DQN
- - DDQN, Dueling Q-Learning, prioritized experience replay
+ - DQN with many varieties: DDQN, Dueling-Q-Learning, prioritized experience replay
  - A3C

 Currently I'm working on refactoring, there is a lot of duplicated code.